1971–72 Pittsburgh Penguins season

-The 1971–72 Pittsburgh Penguins season was the franchise's fifth season in the National Hockey League.
+The 1971–72 Pittsburgh Penguins season was the franchise's fifth season in the National Hockey League (NHL).
 The team finished 26–38–14 and were tied with their cross-state rival Philadelphia Flyers, who had an identical record, for the fourth and final playoff berth in the West Division.
 The Penguins made the playoffs for the second time in team history, having won the season series 3–2–1 against the Flyers.
 However, the Penguins were swept by the Chicago Black Hawks in four games in the first round.